paperless-ngx/builder/README.md

 # Builder

-Certain Python libraries used in paperless are either not built for ARMv7 or are out of date on PiWheels.

-In this repo, Docker images combined with emulation are used to build and store installer packages into a Git branch.
-The main image can then download the branch at a revision to retrieve the built artifacts at a particular version.
+This repository contains the Dockerfiles to build a few programs paperless installs in its Docker image.

-Basically, this repository does the upfront work at infrequent intervals, so the main image doesn't ever need to build a wheel or deb package itself.
+Basically, this repository does the upfront work (compiling) at infrequent intervals, so the main image doesn't ever need to do that.
-And we can bypass piwheels issues due to its sometimes outdated builds.

 ## QPDF

-The actions no longer build QPDF, as Debian Bookworm now provides qpdf 11.3.0, prebuilt, which is new enough for pikepdf to build against.
+The actions no longer build QPDF, as Debian Bookworm now provides qpdf 11.3.0, prebuilt, which is new enough.

 ## psycopg2

-The pre-built wheels of psycopg2 were linked against a too old version of libpq-dev, resulting in connection failures.
-See [#266](paperless-ngx/paperless-ngx/issues/266).

-There is also no viable ARMv7 wheel.

-In this repository, psycopg2 is built as a wheel and linked against a newer version of libpq-dev, which resolves the issue.
+This repository no longer builds wheels for psycopg2.

 ## jbig2enc

 Nothing packages jbig2enc for installation, due to license issues (real or perceived) and so it cannot be installed directly.

-In this repository, the last released version 0.29 is built.
-It provides an executable and a library, neither of which are contained in a package file.
+In this repository, the last released version 0.29 is built as a .deb installer.

 ## pikepdf

-There is no ARMv7 wheel for pikepdf > v7.
+This repository no longer builds wheels for pikepdf.

 ## Building Installers

-The main workflow is triggered via dispatch.
-The needed inputs can be given as needed or the defaults utilized instead.

-The versions will be built and stored in Git, if something changes.

-Rebuilding the versions may result in no new commit.
-Caching is used to prevent unnecessary rebuilds.
+1. Build an image from the Dockerfile for what you're trying to update.
+1. Run the image with a mount and copy out the build files
+    - Built files means either the .deb or .whl files
+    - `docker run --rm -it -v "$(pdw):/data qpdf:11.6.1 /bin/bash`
+1. Upload the built files to a [release](https://github.com/paperless-ngx/builder/releases)
+1. Update links in the main [Dockerfile](https://github.com/paperless-ngx/paperless-ngx/blob/dev/Dockerfile)